tcdl/msb-java/doc/MSB.md

 ### Description of MSB configuration fields
 Service details section describes microservice parameters.

-- `name ` – microservice name
+- `name ` – microservice name.
+All run instances of the same microservice must have the same name.
-- `version` – microservice version
+- `version` – microservice version.
+At the moment Msb-java doesn't handle the value.
-- `instanceId` – unique microservice instance id
+- `instanceId` – unique microservice instance id.
+All run instances of the same microservice must have different instance ids.

+Additional instances of a microservice can help with load balancing.
+The simplest way to have multiple instances is to deploy, configure and run a microservice from different locations with different instance ids.
+But if a microservice should be deployed and configured only once (for example, due to automatic load balancing reasons),  particular instance id need to be absent in the config.
+The msb-java automatically generates unique instance id for each microservice run if the value is not present in the config.

-You may set these values directly
+You may set Service details values directly

 `name = "msb_java"`